Differential Characters of Drinfeld Modules and de Rham Cohomology

 We now assume further that $R$ is a discrete valuation ring and $E$ is a Drinfeld module over $\Spf R$.
 Let $r$ denote the rank of $E$.
 We continue to write $\vp_E(t)= a_0\tau^0+ a_1\tau^1+\dots + a_r \tau^r$, where $a_0 = \pi$, $a_i \in R$ for all $i$, and $a_r\in R^*$.

-Given such a Drinfeld module, one of the important $\d$-arithmetic objects that one can attach to it is the group of all $\d$-characters of $E$ to $\hG$, denoted $\bX_\infty(E)$.
-In the case of elliptic curves, Buium has shown that this group contains important arithmetic data as analogues of Manin maps in differential algebra and has found diophantine applications on Heegner points on modular curves \cite{BP2}.

 In this section and the next, we will determine the structure of $\bX_\infty(E)$.
-In the case of elliptic curves, it falls in two distinct cases as to when the elliptic curve admits a canonical lift and when not.
+In the case of elliptic curves, it falls in two distinct cases as to when the elliptic curve admits a lift of Frobenius and when not.
+In particular, canonical lifts of ordinary elliptic curves all fall into one case.
 A similar story happens in our case when $E$ is a Drinfeld module of rank $2$, which one might consider the closest analogue of an elliptic curve.
 However, when the rank exceeds $2$, the behavior of $\bX_\infty(E)$ offers much more interesting cases which leads us to introduce the concept of the {\it splitting order} $m$ of a Drinfeld module $E$.
-This natural number is always less than or equal to the rank of $E$ and when the rank equals $2$, the notion coincides with the canonical lift property of Drinfeld modules.
+The splitting order is always less than or equal to the rank of $E$.
+When the rank equals $2$, the splitting order is $1$ if and only if $E$ admits a lift of Frobenius.

-We would like to point out here that our structure result for $\bX_\infty(E)$ is is an integral version of that of \cite{Bui2}.
-Buium shows that $\bX_\infty(E) \otimes_R K$ is generated by a single element as a $K\{\phi^*\}$-module where $K=R[\frac{1}{p}]$.
+We would like to point out here that our structure result for $\bX_\infty(E)$ is an integral version of the equal-characteristic analogue of Buium's~\cite{Bui2}.
+He shows that $\bX_\infty(E) \otimes_R K$ is generated by a single element as a $K\{\phi^*\}$-module where $K=R[\frac{1}{p}]$.
 But here we show that the module $\bX_\infty(E)$ itself is generated by a single element as a $R\{\phi^*\}$-module.
-Although our result is for Drinfeld modules over function rings in positive characteristic, our methods work in the elliptic curves over $p$-adic rings setting and hence this stronger result can be achieved in that case too.
+These methods also work in the setting of elliptic curves over $p$-adic rings, and hence this stronger result can be achieved in that case too.
+(See~\cite{bosa2}.)

 The following theorem should be viewed as an analogue of the fact that an elliptic curve has no non-zero homomorphism of $\bZ$-module schemes to $\bb{G}_\mathrm{a}$.
 In our case, we show that no Drinfeld module admits a non-zero homomorphism of $A$-module schemes to $\hG$.